cjhang/notes/research/ideas.md

 3. Magnetic field in local interacting galaxies

    > It is a idea come from the study of magnetized filaments in Galactic center, [Coughlin et al.](https://arxiv.org/abs/2010.13790) have proposed that the tidal disruption may also play a role for the formation of the magnetic field.
 So it would be interesting to search the magnetic field in the tidal disrupted galaxies.
+   >
+   > Possible project:
+   >
+   > 1. ALMA polarized observation for local interacting galaxies.
+To check the strength of dust polarization of local interacting galaxies and check the tidal disruption as one origin of magnetic field formation

 4. Molecular gas and dust properties in super-thin galaxies

    > Super-thin galaxies were though to have very cold stellar disk and rich in atomic gas.
 They are dominated by dark matter in all scales of the galaxy.
+   >
+   > Also: Maybe magnetic field observation for super-thin galaxies?
+As one attempt to highlight the importance of B

 5. Red spiral